 We covered the why aspect, so now let’s break down how you can stop birds from flying into those windows you keep so clean.
 The simple answer would be to make the glass visible.
 There are a few ways you can do this but the easiest way is to install visual bird deterrents and repellents.

-Prevent Birds from Hitting Windows with Visual Bird Deterrents
+Prevent Birds From Hitting Windows with Visual Bird Deterrents

 Window Alert Decals are the most popular product used when it comes to window strikes.
 These decals work by reflecting ultraviolet light, acting as a warning sign to birds.
 Earlier, we covered that birds have a sharp sense of vision, a lot stronger than people do.
 This allows them to see certain light frequencies such as ultraviolet light.

 Placing something as simple as a Window Alert Decal on the glass will help prevent future birds from flying directly into your windows.
 The reflection of ultraviolet light is invisible to human eyes but highly visible to birds.
-These low profile decals are hard to notice when installed but glow like a stoplight for birds in the area.
+These low-profile decals are hard to notice when installed but glow like a stoplight for birds in the area.
 The decals use static-cling to stick to glass, making it easy to remove if needed.

 Unlike the window alert decals mentioned above, Holographic Flash Tape is designed to reflect light, wave in the wind and make noise to alert and scare birds.
-The reflection and movement of the Flash Tape mimics those of a dangerous predator.
-This triggers the natural instinct to flee once the flash tap has been detected.
+The reflection and movement of the Flash Tape mimic those of a dangerous predator.
+This triggers the instinct to flee once the flash tap has been detected.

 Not only does flash tape act as a visual deterrent but the mylar material creates auditory cues when waving in the wind.